×

 When we asked people living in Florence about club and activities where newcomers can meet others, they responded:

 "Expats in Florence often join clubs and activities such as language exchange groups, cooking classes, and wine tasting events.
 Expats can also meet people by attending local festivals, joining a gym or sports team, or volunteering with a local organization.
-Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats living in Florence," explained one expat living in Florence, Italy.
+Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats living in Florence," remarked one member in Florence.

 What is life like in Florence?